Pump System Improvement

 09/19/2017

 Figure 1.
-Waste collection system (
+Waste collection system (Courtesy of the author)

 Two months after the last office building was tied into the facility’s waste collection system, the collection sump in building L1-2 started overflowing.
 The maintenance department was contacted, and after checking out the pump and operation, nothing stood out as a problem.
 The supplier of the waste collection sump pump was contacted.
 The pump supplier reviewed the operation and checked the maintenance records to determine when the pump was serviced last.
 The supplier then suggested an internal inspection to check for a damaged impeller.
 The existing impeller was replaced and the pump was placed back in operation.
 The waste collection sump in building L1-2 stopped overflowing.